Daweo93/survey-app/readme.md

 1. Create credentials for application on [Console Developers Google](https://console.developers.google.com) to get Client ID and Client Secret Token
 1. Create MongoDB database on [mLab](https://mlab.com/)
 1. Create account on [Stripe](stripe.com) to get keys for payments feature
+1. Create account on [SendGrid](sendgrid.com) to get keys for email sending feature
 1. Create `.env.development` and `.end.production` base on `.env` file
 1. Create `dev.js` file based on `config.default.js` file
 1. Install all dependencies by `npm i` or `yarn`